ihusnainaali/bootstrap-react-native/README.md

 The following guidelines are to be followed when creating a new branch:

-feat      Feature I'm adding or expanding fix       Bug fix or experiment junk      Throwaway branch created to experiment ref       Refactor a branch wip       Works in progress; stuff I know won't be finished soon
+* feat      Feature I'm adding or expanding
+* fix       Bug fix or experiment
+* junk      Throwaway branch created to experiment
+* refact       Refactor a branch
+* wip       Works in progress; stuff I know won't be finished soon

 A practical example:
 - feat/name-of-new-branch
 - fix/name-of-new-branch
 - junk/name-of-new-branch
-- ref/name-of-new-branch
+- refact/name-of-new-branch
 - wip/name-of-new-branch